ucb-art/bag3_readthedocs/docs/source/passives_characterization.rst

 Passives characterization
 =========================

-The passives characterization models the specified device-under-test (DUT) as a pi model and estimates the capacitance / inductance/ resistance.
+The passives characterization models the specified device-under-test (DUT) as a pi network and estimates its capacitance / inductance / resistance.

 #.
 Resistor characterization: